-- 1. The Tractebel Ethics & Compliance Policy, which establishes the culture of integrity and zero tolerance towards any illegal or unethical actions and adopts the Group Ethics Charter, and other policies and procedures, as the foundation for its Ethics & Compliance Program. - 2.
-The Group Ethics charter, which sets out the general framework within which each employee's professional behavior must fit, presents the Group four fundamental ethics principles and describes the Group's ethics and compliance organization, and the Practical guide to ethics, which supports the implementation of ethics in everyday life by presenting concrete examples by theme. - 3.
+- The Tractebel Ethics & Compliance Policy, which establishes the culture of integrity and zero tolerance towards any illegal or unethical actions and adopts the Group Ethics Code of Conduct, and other policies and procedures, as the foundation for its Ethics & Compliance Program. - 2.
+The Group Ethics Code of Conduct, which sets out the Group five fundamental ethics principles.
+It applies to all Group employees (permanent or temporary, seconded by a third-party company) as well as all executives, managers and directors of Group companies.
+It also applies to relations with all our third parties such as our suppliers, service providers, commercial, operational and financial partners.
+It also concerns local communities affected by our projects, public authorities, NGOs, etc. - 3.
 The referentials, which unify the policies and procedures used by Tractebel for the concrete implementation and development of ethical culture within the Group: integrity referential, human rights referential/human rights policy and ethics compliance referential.